The gift of a calm mind

 How is this possible?

 People who worry and get stressed tend to lose their attention.
 They can't focus when distractions appear.
-And distractions around us are endless from the news to daily background noises (be it in open offices or in our homes).
+Their minds race.

 The same equally applies in the case of daydreaming or worry.
 Your mind is occupied by your inner processes instead of being present.